gobbez/DjangoAPI/README.md

 # DjangoAPI + AI Python Questions
-Some useful Django API for backend development and AI-generated questions for Python&Django study!
+Some useful Django API CRUD for backend development with Swagger for cool doc!

+Plus AI-generated questions for Python&Django study!

 ## Installation
 Clone this repo: